 This committee starts in 2020 in conjunction with the Department of Medicine Strategic Plan, Forward Together 2020/2024 which was launched on June 30, 2020.
 The Department announced that Dr. Jennifer Jones has been selected as the Physician Director of the Clinical Systems & Innovation Committee.
-Members and terms of reference for this committee will be announced at a later date.

 Continuing Professional Development (CPD) Committee

 The DoM Education Continuing Professional Development (CPD) Committee's goal is to help fulfill the educational vision and mission of the Department of Medicine.
 The CPD Committee specifically will work on the development, implementation, and evaluation of continuing professional development opportunities and programs for faculty members.
 Terms of Reference [PDF - 145 kB]

 The DoM Education Committee’s goal is to fulfill the educational vision and mission of the Department of Medicine.
 The Committee works to develop, implement and evaluate innovative programs of excellence in undergraduate education, postgraduate education (core Internal Medicine and the specialties of Internal Medicine), continuing education, professional development and medical education research.
 Terms of Reference [PDF - 185 kB]

 In October 2020, a call for membership was sent to all department members (physicians, residents and administrative staff).
 This group will work together to be champions for diversity and inclusion, review our preliminary data and take a deeper dive into exploring diversity in our department, where the gaps are and what the solutions might look like.
 This group will also develop the Terms of Reference for a diversity and inclusion committee that will become part of the departmental standing committees for the long term.